Here’s a Power BI visualization technique that you can utilize within your reports by using large images in the background.

 This will prevent you from having to work with a lot of individual shapes like I have done previously.
 It’s a really quick and easy way to create backgrounds especially if you have some themes or corporate templates that you need to work with.

 This will be perfect idea to utilize if there is a requirement across a whole range of Power BI reports.
-Instead of having your developers in your organization all create their own themes, this is a way to standardize things.
+Instead of having your developers in your organization create their own themes, this is a way to standardize things.

-Enjoy this one.
+Hope you enjoy this one.

 ***** Learning Power BI? *****